dreamking60/d3-start-to-finish-leanpub/manuscript/07 D3 Selections.md

 <table class=""><tbody><tr><td><code>.style</code></td><td>Adds CSS rules to the selection’s elements</td></tr><tr><td><code>.attr</code></td><td>Adds attributes to the selection’s elements</td></tr><tr><td><code>.classed</code></td><td>Adds a class attribute to the selection’s elements</td></tr><tr><td><code>.text</code></td><td>Sets the text content of the selection’s elements</td></tr></tbody></table>

-(If you’re not familiar with CSS you can read up on it in the [CSS section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/css/) of the Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualization book.
+(If you’re not familiar with CSS you can read up on it in the [CSS section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/css/) of the Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book.
 Likewise, you can familiarize yourself with HTML or SVG attributes by reading the [SVG section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/svg/).)

 Let’s look at each method in turn.